 For thousands of years, rice has been the most important crop in Vietnam.
 It is the country’s primary staple food and thus it plays a fundamental role in Vietnamese culture.
 These days, rice remains a vital ingredient of Vietnamese cuisine despite all the changes in cooking methods and eating patterns over the past decades.

-Rice is an indispensable part of Vietnamese culture.
-Since ancient times, it has been the mean of sustenance, as well as the driving force of social and economic development.
+Rice is indispensable to the Vietnamese.
+Since ancient times, it has been the means of sustenance, as well as the driving force of social and economic development.
 The Vietnamese farmers have steadily gained experience in wet rice cultivation and irrigation throughout their history.
 They have also learned and adapted new techniques to increase crops.
 Today, this staple food is one of Vietnam’s main sources of income.
 It is grown all over the country, from the rugged mountains of Mu Cang Chai to the vast lowland of the Mekong Delta.